openstack/releases/README.rst

       This repository has no job for building an artifact, but should be tagged anyway.

+    ``retired``
+      This repository is no longer used, but was present in old versions of a deliverable.

 ``releases``
   A list of the releases for the deliverable.